The $L_p$-error rate for randomized quasi-Monte Carlo self-normalized importance sampling of unbounded integrands: Introduction

 For bounded test functions, root mean square error (RMSE) bounds under independent and identically distributed (IID) sampling are well established \cite{sanz2023}.
 Agapiou et al. \cite{agapiou2017} extended these results by deriving RMSE bounds for unbounded test functions.
 Deligiannidis et al. \cite{deligiannidis2024} further generalized the analysis to arbitrary $L_p$-errors $(p\ge2)$ under suitable moment conditions on both the test function $f$ and the weight function $\omega$.
 In all cases, the RMSE converges at rate $\mathcal{O}(N^{-1/2})$, and the $L_p$-error established in \cite{deligiannidis2024} also achieves this rate, which may be slow for practical applications.

-Quasi-Monte Carlo (QMC) method is a deterministic version of MC, known for its superior convergence rate compared to standard MC \cite{bookdick2010}.
-Instead of using IID random sequences, QMC uses deterministic low-discrepancy sequences.
-For a $d$-dimensional integral, QMC achieves deterministic error bounds of order $\mathcal{O}(N^{-1}(\log N)^d)$ for certain regular functions, which is asymptotically superior to the MC rate of $\mathcal{O}(N^{-1/2})$.
+The quasi-Monte Carlo (QMC) method approximates integrals by deterministic point sets rooted in uniform distribution theory, rather than IID random samples.
+For sufficiently regular integrands and suitably constructed point sets, QMC can achieve faster deterministic convergence rates than standard MC \cite{bookdick2010}.
 In practice, randomized QMC (RQMC) is more commonly used.
-It preserves the low discrepancy property of QMC and allows error estimation via multiple replications.
+Suitable randomizations, such as scrambling or random shifts, retain the uniformity properties of the underlying point set while introducing randomness that permits error estimation via independent replications.
 QMC and RQMC methods have been successfully applied in finance and statistics \cite{he2023,le2009,wang2017}.
 Given the advantages of RQMC over MC, several works have studied the incorporation of IS and SNIS with RQMC methods.
 For RQMC-based IS (RQMC-IS), Zhang et al. \cite{Zhang2021} investigated effective strategies for combining IS with conditional Monte Carlo and dimension-reduction techniques within the RQMC framework.
 Under the ``QMC-friendly" boundary growth conditions, He et al. \cite{he2023} proved the RMSE of RQMC-IS achieves a convergence rate of $\mathcal{O}(N^{-1+\epsilon})$, where $\epsilon>0$ is arbitrarily small, for unbounded functions defined on unbounded domains.
 The work \cite{he2023} also investigated the effect of different proposal distributions on the performance of RQMC-IS.
 The projection-based framework proposed by Ouyang et al. \cite{ouyang2024} provides an alternative approach for analyzing the RMSE convergence rate of RQMC-IS.